botpress/readme/docs/STUDIO/interface/import-export-bots.md

 > 🚧 Warning
 >
-> Do not attempt to extract the file or modify its content, otherwise you may not be able to import your bot again!
+> Do not attempt to extract the file or modify its content; otherwise, you may not be able to import your bot again!

 The exported file contains your whole bot, including: